Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/financial-sandbox/intraday-movement-vs-return.md

 Fascinating!
 Our plots have worked as intended, and now we can see broader trends about the price action and return of this stock.
 For example, knowing that 2022 was a particularly hard year for NVDA, we can easily spot this in the plotted data by comparing the breadth of the year's clustering to the year before and after.

-For reference, here are the **individual** plots for each year, with the same color-coding.
+For reference, here are the **individual** plots for each year, with the same color-coding as the 3D plot.

 > <img width="500" height="555" alt="Screenshot 2025-09-25 at 6 16 57 PM" src="https://github.com/user-attachments/assets/d428e20b-6d40-4acf-989b-a7817f24b823" />